 Meeting Requests, Parks, Press/Communications, Interns

 Christine Prior is Supervisor Simitian’s scheduler and executive assistant.
-She also works on federal affairs and the office’s intern program.
+She also works on federal affairs, education, parks and manages the office’s intern program.
 Christine received a degree in political science and public policy from the University of California, Berkeley.